-Sewer - The applicant desires to connect to City sewer which is available in the Kavanagh Avenue right-of-way abutting the subject property.
+Sewer - Sewer is also available within the 1st Street right-of-way when the applicant desires to connect with development.
 With regards to capacity, the City's wastewater treatment plant currently has a daily limit (physically and as permitted by DEQ) to handle over 50,000 pounds of Biochemical Oxygen Demand (BOD) and a monthly average limit of 26,862 pounds.
 This is the "loading" or potency of the wastewater received by the plant.
 The average daily BOD is well below this at only 1,500 pounds.
 Thus, any potential uses that occur on the subject property can be accommodated by the City's sanitary sewer system as infrastructure is in place and there is substantial capacity available.